June 6, 2023

 It’s important to be open and understanding to issues like this, and lend sincere support to your employees where you can.

 You may well come across cases of burnout with your employees.
-It’s important that you understand this is not a personal flaw, or an untreatable issue.
+It’s important that you understand this is not a personal flaw, nor is it untreatable.
 Treating and resolving burnout is often as easy as addressing the underlying cause.

 Here’s what to do when you know or suspect your staff may be burned out.